 Birthplace of aviation

-Powered aviation began in Dayton when the Wright brothers, Orville and Wilbur, were the first to pilot a powered airplane on 17 December, 1903.
+The Wright brothers, Orville and Wilbur, lived and worked in Dayton and were the first to construct and pilot a powered airplane on 17 December in1903.

 On 13 January 1948, the world-famous Wright-Patterson Air Force Base was formed and today it employs some 27,000 people, both military and civilian.
 This makes it one of the US Air Force’s largest air bases.